ericzhao625/modular_test_bench_control/README.md

 The VFD, servo drive, ProtosX module, FANUC arm, as well as the PC running this python script were all connected to an Ethernet network switch.

 # Software Design
-Most of the software related documentation can be found documented in the files themselves, as well as the "Usage" description above.

 To control the servo motor through a python script communicating through EtherNet/IP, I created a custom SureServo2 driver which can be found at: https://github.com/ericzhao625/modular_test_bench_control/blob/main/src/sure_servo_2_control.py
 The driver allows for a user to create custom "PATHS" that are saved within the drive.
 These paths can be either relative position (e.g. number of turns from current position), absolute position (e.g. number of turns from the set ORIGIN), or constant speed control.
 Examples of using the driver in separate code can be found in the main function in the file itself, or in the automated routine sample: https://github.com/ericzhao625/modular_test_bench_control/blob/main/src/automated_routine.py

 Additionally, I created a basic driver for ModbusTCP control of the Yaskawa v1000 VFD which controlled the "place" conveyor.
 Communication with the FANUC arm was facilited using the previous co-op's work with fanucpy, and communication with the ProtosX module was implemented using pymodbus.

+Careful consideration was made to limit the arm's movement while being jogged.
+There are software limitations on how far the user can move the arm in order to prevent potential collisions between the arm and the conveyors, barriers, and package itself.
+These can be seen as the limits on the sliders.

+More documentation related to the code can be found in the files themselves.